 This is one of the critical things you have to understand very well to become a good developer.
-This is an extensive topic, so we'll need to explain many things, but the first and most important one is a control flow.
+This is an extensive topic so we’ll need to explain a lot of things, but the first and most important one is flow control

-Control flow is a series of steps taken according to an answer or conditional.
-The conditionals are given inside the yellow isometric square in the image above.
-These conditionals are constantly evaluated as true or false (in our case, as Yes or No).
-That's the building block of almost all the code you'll be writing at the very beginning.
-After that, you'll start evaluating conditionals and doing something accordingly.
+Flow control is a series of steps taken according to an answer or conditional.
+In the image above the conditionals are given inside the yellow isometric square and these conditionals are always evaluated to be true or false (in our case as Yes or No).
+That’s the building blocks of almost all the code you’ll be writing at the very beginning.
+You’ll start evaluating conditionals and doing something accordingly.

-This also seems like a decision tree, and actually, it is a decision tree.
-According to the answers given to the question (conditional), you are falling down.
+This also seems like a decision tree, and actually it is a decision tree.
+You are falling down according to the answers given to the question (conditional).
 What we need to do here is to translate this diagram to Ruby code.
-But before that, let's see another vital concept: Comparison operators.
+But before that let’s see another important concept: Boolean expressions

 Comparison Operators

-Ruby Data Types: Strings, Numbers, and Booleans, we studied Booleans.
-Remember that: "The Boolean data type is primarily associated with conditional statements, which allow different actions by changing control flow depending on whether a programmer-specified Boolean condition evaluates to true or false.
-It is a special case of a more general logical data type (see probabilistic logic)—logic doesn't always need to be Boolean."
+Ruby Data Types: Strings, Numbers and Booleans we studied about Booleans.
+Remember that: “The Boolean data type is primarily associated with conditional statements, which allow different actions by changing control flow depending on whether a programmer-specified Boolean condition evaluates to true or false.
+It is a special case of a more general logical data type (see probabilistic logic)—logic doesn't always need to be Boolean”

-Let's check this concept in our IRB Console again.
+Let's check again this concept in out IRB Console

 2.6.8 :016 > true